AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/social-learning-web-user.md

 To add a post to a story, follow the below steps:

-1. Click the collapsed menu icon from the upper right corner of a post and click&nbsp;**Add to my Story**.
+1. Click the collapsed menu icon from the upper right corner of a post and click **Add to my Story**.

    ![](assets/add-to-my-story-05.png)